zachteed/MarkovChannel/README.md

 ### Running the Demos

-MarkovChannel comes with two demos; one for a Na^+ channel and one for a K^+ channel.
+MarkovChannel comes with two demos; one for a Na<sup>+</sup> channel and one for a K<sup>+</sup> channel.

 Before executing either of the examples, you must first set the mkl enviornment variables
-    - run 'source /opt/intel/mkl/bin/mkvars.sh intel64'
+    + run 'source /opt/intel/mkl/bin/mkvars.sh intel64'

 To execute the Na^+ optimization
-    - run './MarkovChannel solver.prototxt k-protocols.txt'
+    + run './MarkovChannel solver.prototxt k-protocols.txt'

 To exectute the K^+ optimization
-    - run './MarkovChannel solver.prototxt na-protocols.txt'
+    + run './MarkovChannel solver.prototxt na-protocols.txt'

 When running these commands, optimization progress will be periodically displayed.
 More detailed information and fitted models will be written to the snapshot directory.